hipe/tmx/basic/doc/issues.md

                - that at the end of the "invocation" (for whatever definition of) that none of the elements remain in the pool.

+               - in order to see what elements remain in the pool after some operation, to do something with them.

 [#060]       borrowing/lending coverage
        #open [#here.1]: we are borrowing coverage from [#tmx-022.1]